Yangtze River By The Hudson Bay

 But back to reality, changes can be very scary!
 Still, I decided to forgo a career that took decades to build, although only days to deconstruct.
-I would not qualify myself as being brave, but I hope not to be viewed as stupid.
-Instead, I try to think of myself as being lucky–I am the fortunate one.
-I should be eternally grateful that I have an opportunity to engage in another way of living and pursue a second career at such a late stage of my life.
+I would not consider myself brave, but I hope not to be viewed as stupid.
+Instead, I try to think of myself as lucky — I am the fortunate one.
+I should be eternally grateful for the opportunity to engage in another way of living and pursue a second career at such a late stage of my life.
 Yes, I have chosen to write and unleash a long-buried desire and dream, striving to become a writer.
-I am also quite clear that at my age, there is no such thing as potential anymore in pursuit of any endeavors and that most if not all aspects of my life have begun their descend quite a while ago.
+I am also quite clear that at my age, there is no such thing as potential anymore in pursuit of any endeavors, and that most, if not all, aspects of my life have begun their descend quite a while ago.
 So, I have set zero expectations, and my hopes and dreams are realistic.
 But I have been a good student my entire life.

-I should note that to build this website was an idea from a dear old friend, and launching this website is to at last begin pursuit of that dream and inch closer towards an ideal within the realm of my reality.
+I should note that the idea for this website came from a dear old friend, and launching it is at last beginning the pursuit of that dream and inching closer towards an ideal within the realm of my reality.

 Benjamin R. Kumano Sun (孫賁)